integreat-io/integreat-api-json/README.md

 ]
 ```

-Path parameters are specified with surrounding brackets.
+Path parameters are specified with surrounding curly brackets.

 The `handlerFunction` accepts a `request` object and returns a `response`
 object.
 Expected `request` object from a POST request to `/entries/ent1/author`: